21 Stunning Varieties of Prayer Plants to Grow at Home

 It can be found under the synonymous scientific name Calathea crocata as well as one of its common names, “saffron-colored calathea.”

-Its other common name, “eternal flame plant,” is also inspired by the species’ showy blooms, which are one to two inches in size.
+Its other common name, “eternal flame plant,” is also inspired by the showy, one- to two-inch blooms.

-G. crocata has an upright growth habit and can grow to be 18 inches tall with a spread of up to 12 inches.
+G. crocata has an upright growth habit and tops out at 18 inches tall with a spread of up to 12 inches.

-This brightly flowered species will thrive in soil that is slightly acidic to slightly alkaline.
+This brightly flowered prayer plant thrives in soil that is slightly acidic to slightly alkaline.

 6. Elliptica

-Goeppertia elliptica has long, pointed, oval-shaped leaves that are a medium green color graced with thin white stripes.
+Goeppertia elliptica has long, pointed, oval-shaped leaves in medium green with thin white stripes.
 The undersides of the foliage are light green.

 A close up horizontal image of two Goeppertia elliptica leaves pictured on a white background.

-With an upright growth habit, G. elliptica grows to be eight to 12 inches in height and has a spread of six to eight inches.
+With an upright growth habit, G. elliptica grows to be eight to 12 inches tall with a spread of six to eight inches.

 Flowers, when they appear, are cream colored.